cheyannagraham/Neighborhood-Map/README.md

 ## Install
 1. Clone/Download the repository
 2. `npm install`
-3.  `npm run startapp` to run build production.
-Served @ localhost:5000
+3.  `npm run startapp` to run build production
-4.  `npm start` to run in developer mode.
-Served @ localhost:3000
+4.  `npm start` to run in developer mode

 ## Using The App